Marketing plays a vital role in helping a business increase eCommerce sales and grow their bottom line.

 Since email marketing is so impactful, using software is a great way to increase your sales.
 You can choose to try out a free option or shell out a sizable monthly payment, but stick with a plan and platform that fits your business needs.

 Luckily, BlueCart eCommerce is an all-in-one digital sales platform that fits the bill.
-In addition to it being the best eCommerce platform for SEO and the robust digital storefront, it lets you send emails right from the platform.
+In addition to it being the best eCommerce marketplace for SEO and the robust digital storefront, it lets you send emails right from the platform.
 It even has a built-in promotional function, so you can set up a deal and send out an email blast in one place.

 With email marketing under our belts, the final area we'll go over is pay-per-click (PPC) management.
 It is the most costly form of marketing, but also one of the most important.